 7. Entries must be submitted via the official Competition website at www.birdlifephotoaward.org.au (Official Competition Website).

 8. Entries open at 8:00 am on Saturday 8 June 2019 Australian Eastern Standard Time and must be received by the Competition closing time which is 11:59 pm on Sunday 4 August 2019, Australian Eastern Standard Time.

 9. Any image entered must not have won an award in any other public national or international competition judged by a judge or judging panel.
 Images that have won awards in competitions on photo sharing websites and the like that have resulted from rating by peer users of that site are acceptable.
 For this rule, an award means a first or other numerical placement (eg second, third etc), a commendation, a shortlisting or selection as a finalist provided that award is publicly announced.

 10. Entry into the Competition constitutes full and unconditional acceptance of the Rules and any other entry requirements on the Official Competition Website.

 11. The categories for entries are:

-- Creative/Fine Art.
-Photographs that may or may not be literal, documentary representation of individual birds or groups of birds but rather are designed to creatively and artistically interpret birds and their behaviours.
-Image manipulation is encouraged.
-This category may also include monochrome images of birds.
+Creative.
+Photographs that are not literal, documentary representation of individual birds or groups of birds but rather are designed to creatively and artistically interpret birds and their behaviours.
+Entrants may use any technique to achieve their image including in camera and post-camera processing.
+Without intending to limit an Entrant's creativity, examples of techniques include deliberate blur, multiple exposures, application of filters in post-processing, distortions and collages of multiple images.

 12. An Entrant may submit up to 6 entries per category with the exception of the Youth category where eligible persons may submit up to 12 entries.
 The same image may be entered into more than one category as long as the appropriate entry fee is paid.
 An image submitted twice will attract two entry fees.